 Table of Contents

-Planning the Climkit Gateway connection and network connectivity
+Plan the connection of the Climkit Gateway and network connectivity

 This article describes the installation planning.
-For on-site implementation and equipment configuration on the Climkit platform, please refer to the links at the end of the article.
+For on-site implementation and equipment configuration on the Climkit platform, refer to the links at the end of the article.

 1. The Climkit Gateway

-- Electricity meters
+• Electricity meters

-- Electric vehicle charging stations
+• Electric vehicle charging stations

-- RFID readers
+• RFID readers

-- Control relays
+• Control relays

-- Sensors
+• Sensors

-Installation in the electrical cabinet
+Installation in the electrical panel

 The Gateway is supplied with its 24V DC DIN rail power supply.